Trade directory · Charleston metro · West Virginia

 Permit Requirements

-Electrical permits required through Charleston Building Department for new installations, panel upgrades, and major repairs.
-Permit fees range $25-150 based on scope.
-Same-day permits available for simple work.
+Electrical permits required through Charleston Building Department for most work except minor repairs.
+Permit fees range $25-200 based on project scope.
+Homeowner permits allowed for single-family residences under specific conditions.

 §3